Academic and Research Facilities

 Fritz Engineering Laboratory (1909, 1955).
 The laboratory is named for John Fritz, pioneer in the steel industry in the United States and a member of the university’s original board of trustees.
 Fritz provided funds for the original section; a seven-story addition accommodates the university’s testing machine, which is capable of applying a five-million-pound load to tension or compression members up to forty feet in length.
 The hydraulic testing machine is the largest facility of its kind currently in operation in the world.
 The laboratory is used primarily by the Department of Civil and Environmental Engineering.

 Iacocca Hall (1958, 2003).
-Known as the tower building for its panoramic views of the Lehigh Valley, it houses the College of Education, the chemical engineering department, the biological sciences department, The Iacocca Institute, as well as a dining room and food service facilities, plus a teleconferencing classroom.
+Known as the tower building for its panoramic views of the Lehigh Valley, it houses the College of Education, the chemical engineering department, the biological sciences department, The Iacocca Institute plus a teleconferencing classroom.
+Additionally, this building houses the Iacocca Conference Center, which includes the recently renovated Wood Dining Room, Governor's Suite, and Stabler Observation Tower.

 Imbt Laboratories (1958).
 This is primarily a high-bay research lab space where the ATLSS project was constructed, and where chemical engineering and Energy Research Center have major research facilities.
 It is also the headquarters of the “Fleet of the Future” program.

 Johnson Hall (1955).
-The building houses the university health service, the counseling service, campus police, and the parking services office.
+The building houses the university health service, and counseling service.
 Earle F. “Coxey“ Johnson ‘07, a director of General Motors Corp. and university trustee, provided funding for the structure.

 Jordan Hall (1958).
 One of the original Bethlehem Steel buildings, this facility now houses the Military Science and Leadership program (Army ROTC) and the university investment office.